Danny Dichio: Europe

 Born in Hammersmith, London, to an English mother and an Italian father, Dichio began his career at Queens Park Rangers, joining as an apprentice in June 1991 and turning professional in May 1993.
 The sale of Les Ferdinand to Newcastle United in the summer of 1995 provided Dichio with the opportunity to break into QPR's first team in the 1995–96 Premier League season.
 He scored on his league debut for QPR against Aston Villa, and forged a strike partnership with Kevin Gallen throughout the remainder of the season.
 Prior to his QPR debut, he played on loan at Barnet and Welling United.
-Dichio moved to Italy's Serie A with Sampdoria in the close season of 1996/97, and soon after had a loan spell at Lecce.
+Dichio moved to Italy's Serie A with Sampdoria in the close season of 1996/97 playing only one game in the UEFA cup, and soon after had a loan spell at Lecce.
 He returned to England to join Sunderland in January 1998, helping them win promotion to the Premiership as Division One champions with 105 points in his first full season (1998–99), and finish seventh in the Premiership in the next two seasons.